paradigmxyz/flux/CONTRIBUTING.md

 ### Code of Conduct

-Flux adheres to the [Rust Code of Conduct][rust-coc].
+Flux adheres to the [Rust Code of Conduct][https://www.rust-lang.org/policies/code-of-conduct] (even though it's not a Rust project).
 This code of conduct describes the _minimum_ behavior expected from all contributors.

 Instances of violations of the Code of Conduct can be reported by contacting the team at [t11s@paradigm.xyz](mailto:t11s@paradigm.xyz).